grapa-dev/grapa/maintainers/PROJECT_MANAGEMENT/ONBOARD.md

 - `test/` - Test scripts and validation

 **Next Steps:**
-1. Review the ROW table corruption issue in `maintainers/RESEARCH_AND_ANALYSIS/ROW_TABLE_INDEX_BUG_DEBUG_CONTEXT.md`
+1. Choose a specific area to focus on from the current priorities
-2. Test the custom delimiter edge cases
+2. Review the current status and backlog for detailed information
-3. Choose a specific area to focus on from the current priorities
+3. Select a high-priority item to begin work on

 Would you like me to focus on any specific area, or do you have questions about the current implementation?"